 Assisted living is a philosophy of care and services promoting independence and dignity.

 Costs of assisted living varies considerably but it is still fairly expensive.
 However as the support services are shared the costs are also shared.
-Assisted living costs are much less than nursing home care.
-In many cases as the resident cannot afford the cost they rely on their families for financial support.
+Consequently the assisted living costs are much less than nursing home care.
+Despite the lower cost in many cases the resident still cannot afford the cost and have to rely on their families for financial support.

-When preparing your retirement plan ensure that you carefully consider the possibility of either you or your spouse needing assisted living … or long term general or specialised nursing care.
-They can both be very expensive.
+As this can be a considerable cost in later life it should be carefully considered when preparing your retirement plan.
+Ensuring that you carefully consider the possibility of either you or your spouse needing assisted living … or long term general or specialised nursing care.

-Health and long-term care insurance policies may cover some of the costs.
-Medicare does not cover the costs of assisted living.
+Private health and long-term care insurance policies may cover some of the costs.
+But Medicare does not cover the costs of assisted living.